Take Very Good

 Volek and his team at Ohio State are also studying the benefits of low-carb diets on other diseases and conditions, including for some types of cancer, as well as for mental health.

-Depending on which version of the eating plan you do, whether it&rsquos keto or just a lower carb diet, you can still eat some carbs &mdash it&rsquos just a matter of tracking them closely.
+Depending on which version of the eating plan you do, whether it's keto or just a lower carb diet, you can still eat some carbs and it's just a matter of tracking them closely.

 As always, talk to your doctor to make sure an eating plan is right for you and remember: there is no one-size-fits-all diet.
 The best is the one you can stick with long-term